 The 2019.1 release of SuiteCommerce and SuiteCommerce Advanced (SCA) include the following enhancements:

-To accommodate this update, the user interface changed.
-The Extension Manager now displays the status of all activations in a new Status column.
+After you receive this automated update, the Extension Manager displays the status of all activations in a new Status column.
 Available statuses are:

 Complete – Indicates that the theme and any extensions listed for the activation are complete and active for the associated domain.